MSN vs. DNP - Which is Better?

 An APRN MSN degree will prepare a nurse to:

-- Act as an independent practitioner in his/her specialty field.
+- Act as an independent practitioner in their specialty field.

-- Own and operate his/her own medical practice, as per state regulations.
+- Own and operate their own medical practice, as per state regulations.

 Typically, it takes anywhere from two to three years to complete an MSN program full-time.
-The program may take longer if you enroll part-time, but not all MSN programs allow part-time students and those that do may cap the maximum amount of time you can take to complete the program as well.
+The program may take longer if you enroll part-time, but not all MSN programs allow part-time students.

 In order to enroll in an MSN program, you will need to meet the following requirements: